 Recall: The Golden Rules

 Always work in an environment that is secure for your puppy.
 Employ the use of a long line or work in an empty tennis court for added safety.
+Always reinforce your puppy with food he loves!

 - Never under any circumstances punish your dog for coming to you, no matter how long it may have taken him to get there!